gnzng/xaspy/README.md

 ## readin functions for ASCII data

-readin functions for special beamlines: VEKMAG
+readin functions for special beamlines: e.g. VEKMAG at BESSY II in Berlin

 ## despiking of data